elfrucool/spring-batch-workshop/exercise-1/README.md

 1. verify if all dependencies are available

-    execute gradle tasks / gradle dependencies
-    -> to see if everything is ok
+    execute gradle tasks / gradle dependencies to see if everything is ok see output example [here][FILE-TASKS] and [here][FILE-DEPENDENCIES].

 1. import to IDEA